My mailbox is full with emails asking me about the best restaurants in Porto to eat traditional Portuguese food without spending too much money.

 Rua das Virtudes, 32 | Closes on Monday.

-Taberna de Stº António is a real Portuguese tavern with a warm service and the best Portuguese food – there is no downside on this place!
-If you want my suggestion, make a reservation for dinner and start your evening sipping a beer at the viewpoint of the Virtudes, which is one of the most beautiful spots of Porto and very close by to the tavern.
+If you want my suggestion, make a reservation for dinner and start your evening sipping a beer at the viewpoint of the Virtudes, which is one of the most beautiful spots of Porto and very close by to this tavern.

 Rua dos Caldeireiros, 121 | Mon-Thu midday-2pm.Fri midday-2pm + 7pm-1am.Closes on Sunday.